-- 0 We rely on third parties to conduct our preclinical studies and clinical trials.
-If these third parties, now or in the future, do not successfully carry out their contractual duties, comply with budgets and other financial obligations or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates in a timely or cost-effective manner. - O We depend on third-party manufactures for the manufacture of drug substance and drug product for clinical trials as well as on third parties for our supply chain.
+- We rely on third parties to conduct our preclinical studies and clinical trials.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates in a timely or cost-effective manner. - We depend on third-party manufacturers as well as on third parties for our supply chain.
 Any problems we experience with any of these third parties could delay the manufacturing of our product candidates, which could harm our results of operations. - We may not succeed in establishing and maintaining additional collaborations, which could adversely affect our ability to develop and commercialize product candidates. - Collaborations may require us to relinquish important rights to and control over the development of our product candidates or otherwise be subject to unfavorable terms.